How to choose small business IT support

 Experience really counts when you are enabling change management.
 It’s the key to finding better ways to do things and delivering that “tech intensity” that closes the productivity gap.

 Here's what you should look for when assessing the experience and expertise of an IT provider who can leverage IT to your advantage.

 Troubleshooting isn't guesswork – you have to know the technical detail and be able to think logically.
 Certifications tell you something about knowledge acquisition and arguably about knowledge retention if there’s a solid history of certification.
 But they don’t tell you an awful lot about logical and practical thinking.

 You are going to want to know a bit more about how they train and develop.
 Asking about how they select and recruit can be instructive about the sort of person you will get answering your call or running your project.
 But there are lots of possible exploratory questions to ask: what forms of training do they use, how do they research new services, how do they improve projects as they repeat them, do they conduct autopsies without blame?

 Efficient and effective help

 It’s important to get the right person on the right job at the right time.
 Processes, scripts and checklists have their place on a helpdesk.
 None of us wants to fly with the airline pilot who doesn’t see the need to do the pre-flight checklist the day we are onboard.

 And we all know the pain of the scripted helpdesk person who won’t, or can’t, put us through to someone else.
 Possibly because they are not trusted with the contact details of their senior colleagues!

-Good helpdesks and project teams have methods they are proud to discuss for measuring and re-calibrating responses.
+Good IT support helpdesks and project teams have methods they are proud to discuss for measuring and re-calibrating responses.
 They will also routinely give you regular updates and reports.